 As far as liver support goes, Alcohol Support contains BOTH milk thistle and NAC.

 While the Absorb Health brand contains an extract of milk thistle, Alcohol Support contains organic milk thistle powder that is incredibly well-absorbed by the body.

 Furthermore, Alcohol Support contains two additional liver detox powerhouses:

 Alcohol Support contains other ingredients that can help normalize your mood:

-You can read all about Alcohol Support in my review of this supplement.
+Note: Alcohol Support is no longer produced, but you can read my review of Calm Support here.
 If you’ve come across this article simply because you’re hungry, then go out and enjoy the foods in the list above!
 But if you drink too much and you’d like to reverse course before it becomes a huge problem, these free resources can help you save your liver, your brain, and perhaps even your life: I hope this article has provided you with useful information about natural detox foods that cleanse the liver.
 If you happen to have an issue with heavy drinking, as I once did, then perhaps you’ve entertained the idea of quitting drinking for good.
 This eBook gives clear and relatable guidance for transcending a lifestyle of heavy drinking and rebuilding your life from scratch.
 If you have any questions about foods that cleanse the liver, please post them in the comment box below.

 Foods That Cleanse The Liver – Further Considerations